calvinhendriks/MKW-LAN-Brainslug/README.md

 This is where the KamekLoader comes in.
 KamekLoader (Loader.bin) loads E/J/P/K.bin, taken from variety pack, which makes the game load lecode-XXX.bin (XXX = USA/JAP/PAL/KOR).
 In variety pack, E/J/P/K.bin also adds other functionality to the game.

+## 3. Prepping SD card
+The SD card needs to be formatted in a proper way, otherwise you will get green error screens.
+- First, Run SD Card Formatter from SD Card association (https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/) as Administrator.
+Select the correct SD card and click start.
+- Next, if your SD card is larger than 32GB (i.e. 64GB and up) run FAT32 GUI formatter as Administrator.
+Select your SD card and Set Allocation size unit to 4096 bytes.
+Make sure Quick Format is checked.
+Click on start.

 ## 4. Instructions (Wiimms Mario Kart Fun):
 - Create a riivolution version of Wiimms Mario Kart Fun 2022-11 and place the files from riiv-sd-card\MKW-Fun-2022-11 inside root_SD/wiimms_mkw_fun